chemacabeza/my-github-projects/fooocus/README.md

 │   └── sdxlYamersRealistic5_v5Rundiffusion.safetensors
 ├── outputs
 └── run.sh # A Bash script that rebuilds Docker containers without cache and then starts them using Docker Compose.
+└── start.sh # Once you have all the LoRAs and models installed you can use this script to start the docker container
 ```